 Read to Lead offers you formative assessment data so you can continually adapt your instruction to meet the needs of your students.
-You can find all your data reports by clicking on Reports and Stats & Badges in the top navigation.
+You can find all your data reports by clicking on Reports tabs in the top navigation.

 How to Track Progress

-The Progress Report is a classroom management tool.
-It provides a quick overview of how many games students have completed in a series while the Performance Report helps you identify how well your class or an individual student is performing on each assessed standard in reading.
+The Performance by Game Report is a classroom management tool.
+It provides a quick overview of how many games students have completed in a series while the Performance by Common Core Standard Report helps you identify how well your class or an individual student is performing on each assessed standard in reading.

-Did you know students read 5,000 in a single Read to Lead game?
-In the Stats and Badges display how many words your students are reading individually and as a class.
+Did you know students read 5,000 words in a single Read to Lead game?
+Clicking on the Stats & Badges tab displays how many words your students are reading as a class.
+When students go to the Stats & Badges page in their view they can see how many words they read on their own.
 Badges can be printed, hung up, or sent home as a way to celebrate your student’s hard work!

 How to Get Support

 If you have any questions about using Read to Lead, please contact us at email@example.com.